jarekstrzele/obsidian_notes/HASKELL/Happy Learn Haskell/_ 0 Happy Learn Haskell.md

 - it is **a value** and **input/output** action (**IO** action for short)

 >[!info] EXPRESSIONs
->- Expression sare how we express values
+>- Expression share how we express values
 >they have a type, too